How to Become a Pharmacy Technician

 Do pharmacy technicians make good money?

-The median salary is $39,680, with experienced technicians earning $47,000-$60,000.
-Hospital and specialty pharmacy technicians typically earn more.
+See the salary data above for current BLS figures.
+Hospital and specialty pharmacy technicians typically earn more than retail.
 Pay is modest but reasonable for the training time.

 Is pharmacy technician a good career?